conan-io/conan-io.github.io/_posts/2019-05-09-Conan-extension-for-Visual-Studio.markdown

 ## Use Conan Extension for Visual Studio

-To use this extension you will need a ``conanfile.txt`` or ``conanfile.py`` added to your **Visual Studio project** declaring the requirements of your project.
-Conan will download them from the configured remotes (or build them if binaries are not available) and generate the `.props` file that will be included in your project with all the paths and flags needed to use and link against that required libraries.
+To use this extension you will need a ``conanfile.txt`` or ``conanfile.py`` in your **Visual Studio project** declaring the requirements of your project.
+Conan will download them from the configured remotes (or build them if binaries are not available), the extension will generate the `.props` file and it will automatically included it in your project with all the paths and flags needed to use and link against those required libraries.

-Conan will detect the configuration used in your build to select the proper settings for the requirements, you can change build type from ``Debug`` to ``Release``, the toolset or runtime and Conan will use the proper settings and flags.
+Conan will detect the configuration used in your build to select the proper settings for the requirements, so if you change build type from ``Debug`` to ``Release``, the toolset or runtime, Conan will use the proper settings and flags to retrieve or build the matching binaries.
 The output window shows all the information printed by Conan related to the executed command.

 <div align="center">
     <figure>